andrewbramwell/touch-of-thai/src/content/blog/canitiem-saxa.md

 ---
-title: Thursday Morning Bliss
+title: Wednesday Morning Bliss
-description: Every Thursday morning, let the stress of the week melt away as you immerse yourself in the rejuvenating world of A Touch of Thai.
+description: Every Wednesday morning, let the stress of the week melt away as you immerse yourself in the rejuvenating world of A Touch of Thai.
 With our special promotion, there’s no better time to treat yourself or surprise a loved one.
 author: A Touch of Thai
 date: 2023-09-09T15:28:08.486Z
 tags: